oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 ##### DataImport

-The dataImport step is mandatory wherever the user wish to analyze or anonymize the data.
+The data import step is mandatory whenever the user wish to analyze or anonymize the data.
-To load data the user clicks the load button, and selects a file.
+To load data the user clicks the load button, and selects a *CSV* file.
-Once the file is loaded, there will automatically be generated a section displaying each of the attribute headers from the file below.
+Once the *CSV* file is loaded, a automatically generated section will be displayed, showing each of the attribute headers from the csv file below the data import area.

 ##### Analyzation

 The analyzation feature requires that the user already has loaded a *CSV* file, and set the correct *attribute types*.
-By pressing the *Analyze* button, the website will make a call to the backend service on `/api/analyzation` containing a JSON formatted payload containing all the loaded data together with metadata.
+By pressing the *Analyze* button, the website will make a call to the backend service on `/api/analyzation` containing a JSON formatted payload, containing all the loaded data together with metadata.
-Once the response is received back from the service is received it will be rendered multiple tables bellow containing metrics describing the analyzation quality.
+Once the response is received back from the service it will render multiple tables bellow containing metrics describing the analyzation quality.

 | Metric table          | Content                                                                                             |
 | --------------------- | --------------------------------------------------------------------------------------------------- |